rkshiyaniya/Multiple-Handwritten-Digit-Recognition/README.md

 * Save model as 'mnist.h5' ( train_digit_recognizer.py )

+* Using tkinter GUI make a canvas and write digit on it

+* Using PIL get a copy of Handwritten Digits on the canvas and saved into '/img' as 'img_{image_number}.png'

-* Use saved model 'mnist.h5' to predict Handwritten Digit written on *tkinter* Canvas ( final_gui.py )
+* Use saved model 'mnist.h5' to predict saved Handwritten Digit image from canvas

 # Screenshots

 * Drawing canvas ...

 ![Input](drawing_canvas_window.jpg?raw=true)

 * Output Imgae ...

 ![Output](predicted_image.jpg?raw=true)

 * Saved Image using PIL-ImageGrab ...

 ![Grabbed_Image](img_0.png?raw=true)